The costs are high when truck drivers break the rules

 According to the National Transportation Safety Board, or NTSB, yet more oversight of the industry is needed.
 In addition to securing truck driver compliance with the industry’s regulations, the NTSB believes that the trucking industry should take a more proactive approach.
 One way to improve trucking safety and possibly reduce truck accidents is to identify potential hazards and develop appropriate solutions.

 While encouraging more oversight sounds like a great idea, it brings little comfort to those who have already suffered a truck accident caused by negligence.
 Until a reliable method is found to discourage truck drivers from breaking the rules, victims must find satisfaction through the legal system.
-Please take an in-depth look at our truck accident web page to learn more about the legal options available to victims of an Illinois truck accident.
+Please contact our Chicago truck accident lawyers today to learn more about the legal options available to victims of an Illinois truck accident.